 Better company than what I have here.

-Claire studied Sigurd’s face for a moment before beaming and pointing to the assortment of dried fish, stuffed wraps, and pickled vegetables plated on the table.
+Claire studied Sigrid’s face for a moment before beaming and pointing to the assortment of dried fish, stuffed wraps, and pickled vegetables plated on the table.
 “Hey, at least the food is good.”

 Better fish at home.

 Claire had to agree.
-Sigurd’s father’s salted fish was inhumanly good.
+Sigrid father’s salted fish was inhumanly good.
 It even brought the Sagittarian royal pickled fish to shame.
-As much as Claire loved his royal chef, Sigurd’s father’s food certainly had more heart.
+As much as Claire loved his royal chef, Sigrid’s father’s food certainly had more heart.

 The door to the train cart slid open and Cvetka Akulova stepped in.
 She paused at the threshold with a crown of peacekeepers behind her as snow and cold spilled into the train from outside.
 She said nothing, did nothing, remaining completely still like ice.